anushkag8630/movie-recommendation-system/README.md

 🔹 Static dataset recommendations

-🔹 Dynamic movie fetching (via TMDb API)
+🔹 Watch trailers on YouTube directly by clicking "Watch Trailer"

 🔹 Genre-based and rating-based filtering

-🔹 Watch trailers on YouTube directly by clicking "Watch Trailer"

 ⚙️ Technologies Used